UCaNLabUMB/SDR_Tutorials/Documentation/SDR_Hardware.md

 ### Key Learnings

 GNURadio can be utilized for a straightforward TX/RX setup with Ettus B200 mini USRPs.
+It is important to be aware the we can utilize GNURadio for both traditional Radio Frequency applications and it can be also adapted for
 The Linux terminal is a handy tool to obtain the USRP Serial Address via UHD find devices.
 GNU Radio Flowgraph allows the effective use of USRPs.